aws/aws-fpga/hdk/cl/examples/cl_sde/software/src/README.md

   - `slot_id` (int): Specifies the FPGA image slot for subsequent SDE library operations.
   - `direction` (enum): Defines the data transfer direction (C2H: Card-to-Host, H2C: Host-to-Card, LOOPBACK).
 Determines which subsystem buffers are allocated.
   - `packet_size` (size_t): Defines the buffer size in bytes for data transfers with the CL_SDE.
+  - `layout` (enum): Defines the DMA Buffers used for DMA (SINGLE: each buffer descriptor represents the same buffer that is repeatedly used, MULTI: each buffer descriptor represents a unique buffer, USER_MANAGED: buffers are allocated and managed by the user and each descriptor points to a unique buffer)
   - **Returns**: 0 on success, non-zero value on error.

 * **`sde_mgmt_init_and_cfg`**